 Depression can occur at any age, but teens can be more susceptible.
-Significant life-changing events can trigger depression, such as the death of a loved one, a parents’ divorce, a move to a new area or even a breakup with a girlfriend or boyfriend.
+Significant life-changing events can trigger depression, such as the death of a loved one, a parents’ divorce, a move to a new area or even a breakup with a romantic partner.

 For some teens, it can start without an outside influence.
 Depression and other mental illnesses tend to run in families.

-A good rule of thumb to determine whether a child is suffering from typical teenage moodiness or something more is to look at how they’re feeling is affecting daily functioning in school, and peer and family relationships.
+A good rule of thumb to determine whether a child is suffering from typical teenage moodiness or something more is to look at how they’re feeling is affecting daily functioning in school, peer, and family relationships.

 If you notice a drop in your child’s grades, or he stopped hanging out with his good buddies or is now spending most of his time in his room away from the family, there’s cause for concern.

-A teen who’s sad or moody will still enjoy going out with friends or a favorite activity.
-One who is depressed won’t.
+A teen who’s sad or moody usually will still go out with friends or participate in a favorite activity.
+One who is depressed most often won’t.

 Other warning signs of depression include: